Migrate to Clerk from another platform

 when present, or fallback to using Clerk's native ID when dealing with new users who don't have an external_id

 from your legacy system.
-You can configure this in the Clerk Dashboard Sessions page.
-Under Customize session token, click Edit and add the following:
+You can configure this in the Sessions page in the Clerk Dashboard.
+Under Customize session token, select Edit and add the following:

 Trickle migration